Spenc3rB/YDWG-02-C2/mitigations/README.md

-# Wrapper Mitigations for YachtDestroy Vulnerabilities
+# Wrapper Mitigations for YDWG-02 Vulnerabilities

 This directory contains configuration files and instructions to help mitigate the YachtDestroy vulnerabilities by setting up a secure reverse proxy using Nginx.
 The reverse proxy will handle incoming requests and forward them to the appropriate backend services while enforcing HTTPS and proper routing.